Oxygem/stacksetup.com/Afterburst/welcome.md

 	mtr -r <vps IP here> -c 100

 If you're not able to connect to SSH, but your VPS is online; try connecting via the serial console in the VPS control panel.
 It allows you to log in to your VPS bypassing your VPS's network, firewall (and SSH daemon) entirely.
 Common issues that prevent SSH login are incorrectly configured firewall, SSH daemon not listening/listening on the wrong port; and network configuration issues.
-You can clear you're firewall by running
+You can clear your firewall by running

 	iptables -P INPUT ACCEPT
 	iptables -P OUTPUT ACCEPT